You’ve put in the hours. You’ve paid your dues.

 - Use your brand’s colors.

-- Write copy with your target audience in mind.
+- Write marketing copy with your target audience in mind.

-In addition to serving as a brand ambassador, your website is also a great venue for showing off your consulting success stories to a wide audience.
+Besides serving as a brand ambassador, your business website is also an excellent venue for showing off your consulting success stories to a broad audience.

 Consider sharing testimonials and case studies from past satisfied clients.
 You may even want to incorporate an online store into your website to sell your books or proprietary consulting tools (more on that below)

 Finally, a strong website design will lend credibility and legitimacy to your business.

 And don’t worry that you have a brand new site and consulting practice.
 You can overcome that obstacle too.
 Mandi Ellefson, CEO of The Hands-Off CEO, told us that: